 - May need repeated application

-5. Seresto Flea & Tick Collar for Large Dogs
+5. Flea & Tick Collar for Large Dogs

-The collar is made from smooth, flexible material that sits comfortably around your dog's neck.
-It's designed for dogs who spend a lot of time outdoors and offers a hands-off approach to tick prevention.
-The collar can be worn alongside regular collars and is intended for continuous use.
+This collar is made from a smooth, flexible material that rests comfortably on your dog's neck.
+It's a practical choice for active dogs and those who spend time outdoors.
+The collar provides ongoing protection and can be worn alongside regular collars for convenience.

 What We Like: